gabrielpuente58/local-volunteer-finder/README.md

 ### Button Design and Interaction

 The button components in this app follow HIG standards for touch and visual feedback.
 Each button implements the Pressable component with appropriate press states, using a scale transformation (`scale: 0.97`) to provide feedback when tapped, which aligns with iOS conventions for interactive elements.
 The buttons maintain a minimum height that approaches the HIG-recommended 44-point touch target size through vertical padding of 12 points combined with 16-point font size.
 Press states are visually distinct, with primary buttons darkening to `#005BBB` in light mode and lightening to `#409CFF` in dark mode, providing clear visual confirmation of user interaction.
 The border radius of 8 points creates modern, approachable UI elements while maintaining visual consistency throughout the application.
 All buttons use semibold font weight (600) for readability and to emphasize their interactiveness.

+### Loading States and Progress Indicators

+The app implements loading states following Apple's Human Interface Guidelines.
+A custom `LoadingIndicator` component is used throughout the app.
+For example, when you move to the map and opportunities page.
+The loading indicator lasts 800ms which is within the bounds suggested by apple.
+Finially the loading page also adjusts with the light and dark mode.